Endeavour Inlet: History

 When James Cook visited the inlet he nailed an inscribed copper plate to a tree, bearing a date and other information.
 According to an old whaler named Thoms, geologist Ferdinand von Hochstetter from the Austrian Novara expedition, 1858, took the plate during a visit to the region in 1859.

-At the time of James Cook's anchorage in 1770 in Tōtaranui / Queen Charlotte Sound the inlet and other bays near the entrance of the sound were seasonally populated by groups of Māori, most likely Ngāti Apa, Ngāti Kuia, and Rangitāne.
-After pākehā colonies took root, much of the bush in Panaruawhiti / Endeavour Inlet was cleared and farms were established.
+At the time of James Cook's anchorage in 1770 in Queen Charlotte Sound, the inlet and other bays near the entrance of the sound were seasonally populated by groups of Māori, most likely the tribes: Ngāti Apa, Ngāti Kuia, and Rangitāne.
+After pākehā colonies took root, much of the bush in Endeavour Inlet was cleared and farms were established.
 In the early 20th century a reserve consisting of 843 acres was located on the hilly land on the west coast of the inner inlet.
 The majority of named owners were Rangitāne.
 Those who attempted to farm the land there found it difficult due to local growth causing cattle to grow ill and die, land slides and rough terrain.

-In 1873 gold prospectors found ore containing 60% antimony in a landslide near the saddle between Panaruawhiti / Endeavour Inlet and Te Anamāhanga / Port Gore.
+In 1873 gold prospectors found ore containing 60% antimony in a landslide near the saddle between Endeavour Inlet and Port Gore.
 A local syndicate, including a Mr John Ashworth, formed the Marlborough Antimony Company Ltd. and began mining roughly 2km inland in the inlet in 1874, and a smelter started in 1875.
 The smelter failed a few years later however, and the mine was closed.
 Ashworth attempted unsuccessfully to resurrect the project in 1877, before in 1883 a small syndicated headed by Mr Houston Logan established the Endeavour Inlet Antimony Company.
 Antimony was highly priced at the time, and the syndicate succeeded in funding the project.
-The syndicate managed to mine the number 1 level at the saddle and 2 lower levels.
+The syndicate managed to mine the number 1 level at the saddle and two lower levels.
 Once again a smelter was established, but problems smelting and a fall in the price of antimony lead the syndicate to seek monetary help from England.
 The New Zealand Antimony Company was registered in 1888, and developed levels 4 through 7.
 The New Zealand Antimony Company was forced to liquidate in 1892, and a smaller New Zealand syndicate, the Star Antimony Company, took over the mine in 1892.
 This would prove to be the final successful mining establishment in the inlet, closing its doors in 1901.
 After several attempts to reestablish the mine, former mine manager Jaketh Wearne died in the mine's assay room after swallowing concentrated hydro-chloric acid in 1907.
 At one stage the mines were one of the largest industries in the Marlborough Region, employing over 100 men, affording a post office, school, and even an antimony mines band.
 Today the remains of the treatment works and smelter can still be seen, along with a waste rock pile and a few drives.